 The bayberries had just begun to leaf out.
 Tender tips came home with us.

 Pitch pine - not much of this around, and nice to see.

 At last, off the path in a grassy field of bare sumac shrubs, we had our picnic.
 We could hear nothing but bird calls even though the busy road was not more than 200 feet away, hidden from view - the wind, from which we were sheltered, blew the noise away.
-Occasionally a jet passed low overhead.
+Occasionally a jet from JFK passed low overhead.
 The sun shone.

 I admired my spoils.

 Later, home and tired but happy, we had a memorably good meal out of the tiny kitchen.

 I have to be quick: there are ribs sizzling in the oven.
 But I am on a forager's high...

 Our trip to Dead Horse Bay today yielded unexpected bounty: wild lettuce!
 It looks a lot like a giant dandelion, with long, tender green leaves, no hairs or spikes, and the very mildest of bitterness.
 As well as the tell-tale white latex when you slice it.
 We have a salad of the torn up leaves coming up, with a warm bacon and vinegar dressing, and some creamy avocado cubes added for bland but rich comfort.